-- 57. Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth herein. - 58.
-The Johnson & Johnson Defendants were negligent in marketing, designing, manufacturing, producing, supplying, inspecting, testing, advertising selling and/or distributing the Products in one or more of the following respects: - In failing to warn Plaintiff and the general public of the hazards associated with the use of Products; - In failing to properly test their products to determine adequacy and effectiveness of safety measures, if any, prior to releasing the Products for consumer use; - In failing to properly test their products to determine the increased risk of ovarian cancer during the normal and/or intended use of the Products; - In failing to inform ultimate users, including the Plaintiff, as to the safe and proper methods of handling and using the Products; - In failing to remove the Products from the market when Defendants knew or should have known the Products were defective; - In failing to instruct the ultimate users, including the Plaintiff, as to the methods for reducing the type of exposure to the Products which caused increased risk of cancer, including, but not limited to, ovarian and uterine cancer; - In failing to inform the public in general and Plaintiff in particular of the known dangers of using the Products for dusting the perineum; - In failing to advise users, including the Plaintiff, how to prevent or reduce exposure that causes increased risk for cancer, including, but not limited to, ovarian and uterine cancer; - In marketing and labeling the Products as safe for all uses despite knowledge to the contrary; and - In failing to act like a reasonably prudent company under similar circumstances.
+b.
+Noneconomic losses including physical and mental pain and suffering, emotion distress, fear of death, inconvenience, loss of enjoyment and impairment of quality of life.
+COUNT THREE-NEGLIENCE 57.
+Plaintiff incorporates by reference each of the preceding paragraphs as if fully set for herein.
+58. The Johnson & Johnson Defendants were negligent in marketing, designi manufacturing , producing, supplying, inspecting, testing, advertising selling and/or distributing Products in or e or more of the following respects: • In failing to warn Plaintiff and the general public of the hazards associated with the use Products; • In failing to properly test their products to determine adequacy and effectiveness or sat measures, if any, prior to releasing the Products for consumer use; • In failing to properly test their products to determine the increased risk of ovarian can during the normal and/or intended use of the Products; • In failing to inform ultimate users, including the Plaintiff, as to the safe and pro methods of handling and using the Products; • In failing to remove the Products from the market when Defendants knew or should ha known the Products were defective; • In failing to instruct the ultimate users, including the Plaintiff, as to the methods reducing the type of exposure to the Products which caused increased risk of can including, but not limited to, ovarian and uterine cancer; • In failing to inform the public in general and Plaintiff in particular of the known dangers using the Products for dusting the perineum; • In failing to advise users including the Plaintiff how to prevent or reduce exposure t caused increased risk for cancer, including, but not limited to, ovarian and uterine cano • In marketing and labeling the Products as safe for all uses despite knowledge to contrary; and • In failing to act like a reasonably prudent company under similar circumstances. - 13 - COMPLAINT